 You can also help by holding a Bake Sale for Dogs.
 A bake sale is good, but a bake sale for dogs is even better!

 Host a movie night for animals

 Invite friends and family to a movie night with an “admission fee” to be donated to PAWS.

 PAWS cares for thousands of animals in need every year, and it takes a lot of supplies!
 By organizing a gift drive and donating items from our wish list, you will help animals directly.
 You can also print out PAWS flyers to decorate you collection boxes.

 Set your fundraising goals to sponsor an animal.

 A Kind Consumer is someone who uses their purchase power to support animals.
 Each product we buy sends a message to the company producing it: We like it.
 We agree with how it was produced and how it affects our environment.
 We want more!

-Download PAWS Kids’ Action Guide for more information on how to be a Kind Consumer.
+Download our Kids’ Action Guide for more information on how to be a Kind Consumer.

 School Service Credit